Family cycling tips: How to prepare, stay safe and keep kids engaged

 3. Check all the bikes

 You really want to avoid any extra hassle or unwelcome surprises when out on a ride, so be sure to check that everyone’s bike is in good working order.
-Give each bike a once over, checking that all the moving components are running smoothly, chains are lubricated, and brakes are functioning correctly.
+Avoid mid-ride surprises by giving each bike a quick health check:

 If you need any help with bike maintenance, our simple and clear How To Guides are packed full of information about how to tackle most cycling maintenance tasks.